Your guide to caring for an aging loved one

 Here are three big ways you can provide socioemotional support to the aging adult(s) in your life:

-Educate yourself
+1. Educate yourself

 The more you know, the better you can do.
-Seek out credible resources to enlighten you on the latest in the world of aging adults such as consulting a family practitioner or geriatrician.
-Subscribing to credible, informational resources such as the National Institute on Aging can also be helpful.
+Seek out credible resources to enlighten you on the latest in the world of aging adults, such as consulting a family practitioner or geriatrician.
+Subscribing to credible, informational resources, such as the National Institute on Aging, can also be helpful.
 You may even consider taking a course on human lifespan or gerontology at your local community college or hospital.

 Education can bolster the care and support you might provide an elderly loved one and give you a heads-up on what to anticipate in your own future.

-Don’t overstep
+2. Don’t overstep

 It’s important to recognize that old age is not synonymous with disease or incapacity.
-According to the National Institutes of Health, “older adults” are those 65 years of age and older.
+According to the National Institutes of Health, “older adults” are those aged 65 years and older.
 Other entities believe that elder age begins at 60 years old.
 Many people who are 60 years old or older can exercise autonomy healthily and lead full lives.
 Offering your elderly loved ones information or offering to connect them to resources can be fruitful.
 However, if your elderly loved one is able, they should be encouraged to make their own informed decisions regarding lifestyle and health care.

-Offer to partner with them
+3. Offer to partner with them

 If you have concerns about the safety, wellbeing, and/or the future of an older adult in your life, sharing those concerns is valid and can demonstrate care and respect.